Fort Worth police fatally shoot man during domestic dispute

 FORT WORTH, Texas (AP) — Fort Worth police say an officer responding to a domestic disturbance call at a home fatally shot a man who pointed a gun at the officer.

 Police say the fatal shooting happened Sunday night.
-No officers were hurt.
+No officers were hurt in the east Fort Worth incident.

-Officer Jimmy Pollozani says an officer went into the residence and encountered a man who produced a gun.
-Pollozani says the officer feared for his life when he shot the man.
+A police statement says officers went to the house and spoke with the victim and her mother outside, who advised the man inside was armed.

-The wounded man was transported to a hospital, where he died.
-Further details on him weren’t immediately released.
+Upon entering, the officers encountered the 46-year-old suspect, who brandished a handgun.
+The statement says the man ignored verbal commands and was shot.